-By the 1860s, Dickinson lived in almost complete isolation from the outside world, but actively maintained many correspondences and read widely.
-She spent a great deal of this time with her family.
+Emily Dickinson was born on December 10, 1830, in Amherst, Massachusetts.
+She attended Mount Holyoke Female Seminary in South Hadley, but only for one year.
 Her father, Edward Dickinson, was actively involved in state and national politics, serving in Congress for one term.
 Her brother, Austin, who attended law school and became an attorney, lived next door with his wife, Susan Gilbert.
-Dickinson’s younger sister, Lavinia, also lived at home for her entire life in similar isolation.
-Lavinia and Austin were not only family, but intellectual companions for Dickinson during her lifetime.
+Dickinson’s younger sister, Lavinia, also lived at home, and she and Austin were intellectual companions for Dickinson during her lifetime.

+Dickinson’s poetry was heavily influenced by the Metaphysical poets of seventeenth-century England, as well as her reading of the Book of Revelation and her upbringing in a Puritan New England town, which encouraged a Calvinist, orthodox, and conservative approach to Christianity.
 She admired the poetry of Robert and Elizabeth Barrett Browning, as well as John Keats.
 Though she was dissuaded from reading the verse of her contemporary Walt Whitman by rumors of its disgracefulness, the two poets are now connected by the distinguished place they hold as the founders of a uniquely American poetic voice.
-While Dickinson was extremely prolific as a poet and regularly enclosed poems in letters to friends, she was not publicly recognized during her lifetime.
+While Dickinson was extremely prolific and regularly enclosed poems in letters to friends, she was not publicly recognized during her lifetime.
 The first volume of her work was published posthumously in 1890 and the last in 1955.
 She died in Amherst in 1886.